-Section 12: Foster Home Array - DCYF's report summarizing its findings from state fiscal year (FY) 2018-2019 has been published by DCYF on its website as the FY 2019 Resource Family Recruitment Plan Reflection Summary.
+Section 12: Foster Home Array - DCYF's report summarizing its findings from State Fiscal Year (FY) 2018-2019 has been published by DCYF on its website as the FY 2019 Resource Family Recruitment Plan Reflection Summary.
 However, this plan does not reflect any of the changes proposed by the Monitoring Team.
 Additionally, the Settlement Agreement requires the Department to publish a public report assessing the implementation of the plan over the previous twelve (12) months and identify any systemic factors that may have contributed to any shortfall in recruitment.
 The report, published on the DCYF website, did not discuss systemic factors that may have contributed to the shortfall in recruitment and did not provide a meaningful plan for corrective action to increase the recruitment and retention of foster families.
-Therefore, this commitment has not been met for Reporting Periods 2 or 3.
+Therefore, this commitment has not been met for Reporting Periods 2, 3 or 4.

 The Monitoring Team is presenting this report in compliance with their role and responsibilities outlined in the Settlement Agreement.
 The Monitoring Team is requesting that the outlined recommendations be implemented forthwith to ensure that past and future reporting periods yield data that is reliable and valid.
-The Monitoring Team is also requesting that any documentation or information requested in this report be promptly provided to prevent any further delay in our analysis of the data and the subsequent reports regarding the Monitoring Team's findings.
+The Monitoring Team is also requesting that any documentation or information requested in this report be promptly provided to prevent any further delay in the analysis of the data and the authoring of subsequent reports regarding the Monitoring Team's findings.
+The Monitoring Team also awaits receipt of the Department's Corrective Action Plans addressing the sections of the Settlement Agreement in which the described benchmarks were not met during the first two Reporting Periods.

-In five of the twenty-one measures described in the Settlement Agreement, in order to estimate the overall statewide outcome, DCYF conducts a "quality review" of a random sample of cases in order to make an inference about the overall statewide outcome.
-In order to achieve a sufficiently high level of confidence in the validity of the results, a sufficiently large sample of cases must be drawn in order to ensure that the sample has a high likelihood of reflecting the composition and outcomes achieved by the full universe of evaluated cases.
+In five of the twenty measures described in the Settlement Agreement, in order to estimate the overall statewide outcome, DCYF conducts a "quality review" of a random sample of records in order to make an inference about the overall statewide outcome.
+In order to achieve a sufficiently high level of confidence in the validity of the results, a sufficiently large sample of records must be drawn in order to permit the sample to have a high likelihood of reflecting the composition and outcomes achieved by the full universe of evaluated records.
 Low sample sizes will result in a low level of confidence in the results, while increasing the sample size will increase the statistical validity of the sample.

-The formula used to identify the number of cases that must be included in a random sample in order to achieve a certain level of statistical significance of the results at a specified margin of error is:
+The formula used to identify the number of records that must be included in a random sample in order to achieve a certain level of statistical significance of the results at a specified margin of error is: